|

 By law, your consignee can work on the imported cargo recovery directly with the destination country's customs and other parties related to your international ocean freight shipment.

-B. S.O.C. - Shipper Owned Containers in international shipping from the USA.
+B. S.O.C. - Shipper Owned Containers.

-When you book an international FCL ocean freight shipment and request container delivery for the load, you "rent" the container from the steamship line you use for shipping from the USA.
-"Container's Rent" charges are included in the international ocean freight rate.
-The shipper must remember that once a container is released at the destination and leaves the container yard to be unloaded at the consignee's facility, it must be returned empty and in good condition to the container yard within a specific time limit.
-Otherwise, container detention charges will arise.
+When you book an international FCL ocean freight shipment and request container delivery for the load, you "rent" the container from the steamship line you use for cargo conveying from the USA.
+The "Rent" charges are included in the international ocean freight rate.
+The shipper must remember that once the container is released at the destination and leaves the yard to be unloaded at the consignee's facility, it must be returned empty and in good condition to the yard within a specific time limit.
+Otherwise, detention charges will arise.

 If you still need an S.O.C., then think about:

-C. The shipper is responsible for the commodity and export and import documentation submitted to international shipping.
+C. The shipper is responsible for the commodity and export/import documentation.

-When transporting cargo from the USA overseas, the shipper should clearly understand that he/she is held responsible for the description and legality of the commodity and the sufficiency of shipping documents submitted to international shipping.
+When transporting cargo from the USA overseas, the shipper should clearly understand that he/she is held responsible for the description and legality of the commodity and the sufficiency of documents submitted to international shipping.

-An ocean freight carrier's bill of lading, the mandatory document in international cargo transportation by sea, acts as a title for your shipped goods, as a rule, stating' SHIPPER'S LOAD AND COUNT' and 'SAID BY SHIPPER TO CONTAIN.'
-That means that the international ocean freight carrier (and a freight forwarder who represents this carrier) is not responsible for information provided by the shipper on his commodity.
+An ocean freight carrier bill of lading, the mandatory document in international cargo transportation by sea, acts as a title for your shipped goods, as a rule, stating *SHIPPER LOAD AND COUNT* and *SAID BY SHIPPER TO CONTAIN.* That means that the international ocean freight carrier (and a freight forwarder who represents this carrier) is not responsible for information provided by the shipper on his commodity.

 Below is the list of commonly used documents required to be submitted in international shipping by sea: